Arrests made in investigation of actor Matthew Perry's ketamine overdose death

 She also said ketamine can be "very dangerous" when it's used recreationally.

-The sudden death of Perry, beloved for his role as Chandler Bing on "Friends," sent shockwaves through Hollywood.
+The sudden death of Perry, best known for his role as Chandler Bing on "Friends," sent shockwaves through Hollywood.

+His character quickly became a fan favorite on the hit sitcom, known for his lovable, quirky personality as he went from the single-guy roommate to Joey Tribbiani to the husband of Monica Geller.

-The co-stars he rose to fame with over the show's 10 seasons, from 1994 to 2004, released a joint statement soon after he died.
+The co-stars with whom Perry rose to fame over the show's 10 seasons, from 1994 to 2004, released a joint statement soon after he died.

 "We are all so utterly devastated by the loss of Matthew.
 We were more than just cast mates.
 We are a family," their statement read.
 "There is so much to say, but right now we're going to take a moment to grieve and process this unfathomable loss."

-In the years after the show ended, Perry had spoken fondly about his time as Chandler Bing.
+In the years after the show ended, Perry spoke fondly about his time as Chandler Bing.

 "It's great, it's a wonderful time in my life," he told CBS News in a 2015 interview.
 "People come up to me that I know were not born when we shot the show, for sure.
 And they're just surprised at how elderly I look."

-Months after his death, Jennifer Aniston, who starred alongside Perry as Rachel Green, spoke about the outpouring of love from fans and colleagues he's received in an interview with Variety.
+Months after his death, Jennifer Aniston, who starred alongside Perry as Rachel Green, spoke about the outpouring of love from fans and colleagues in an interview with Variety.

-"It's so beautiful," Aniston told Variety.
+"It's so beautiful," Aniston said.
 "I hope he can know that he was loved in a way he never thought he was."

-She told the news outlet, through tears, that she had texted him the day he died and he seemed to be in good spirits.
+She told the news outlet that she had texted Perry the day he died and he seemed to be in good spirits.

 "He was happy.
 He was healthy," she said.
 "He had quit smoking.
 He was getting in shape.
 He was happy — that's all I know."

-Perry also starred in films and shows such as "Growing Pains," "Ally McBeal," "17 Again," and "The Whole Nine Yards."
+Perry also starred in films and TV shows such as "Growing Pains," "Ally McBeal," "17 Again" and "The Whole Nine Yards."

 In recent years, he had been vocal about his struggles with addiction, addressing them in his best-selling memoir "Friends, Lovers and the Big Terrible Thing."
 The book was released two years before he died.